eprbell/rp2/docs/user_faq.md

 Such fees affect the in/out lot relationships, so RP2 keeps track of them (in the "Investment Expenses" tab of the tax_report_us output).
 Ask your tax professional about how to handle this tab in any given year.

 ### How to Handle Conversion of a Cryptocurrency to Another?
 Converting from one cryptocurrency to another can be captured in RP2 by splitting the original transaction into two: the first is a SELL-type transaction that describes selling the initial cryptocurrency into fiat.
 The second one is a BUY-type transaction that describes buying the final cryptocurrency using fiat.

+If a crypto fee was paid for the conversion:
+* if it was paid in the out currency, assign it to the `crypto_fee` field of the Out Transaction;
+* if it was paid in the in currency, assign it to the `crypto_fee` field of the InTransaction.

 See the [input files](input_files.md) section of the documentation for format details.

 ### How to Handle Airdrops?
 Use an IN transaction and mark the transaction type as AIRDROP.
 RP2 will collect gain/loss computations for all such transactions in a tab in the tax_report_us output.
 Also read question on [which tax forms to file](#which-crypto-tax-forms-to-file) and see the [input files](input_files.md) section of the documentation for format details.